 The Summary Rating is a multi-measure school quality metric intended to reflect a school’s characteristics and quality across multiple dimensions, ultimately representing the school’s general quality in preparing students for postsecondary success.
-The Summary Rating is an aggregation of all of a school’s ‘sub-ratings,’ which include Test Score, Student Progress, Academic Progress, Equity, College Readiness, and Advanced Courses Ratings, as well as a flag for Discipline and Attendance issues.
+The Summary Rating is an aggregation of all of a school’s ‘sub-ratings,’ which include Test Score, Student Progress, Academic Progress, Equity, and College Readiness, as well as a flag for Discipline and Attendance issues.

-GreatSchools currently produces 5 sub-ratings and one flag, all of which will be included in the Summary rating.
+GreatSchools currently produces 4 sub-ratings and one flag, all of which will be included in the Summary rating when available.
 The Test Score Rating and the Equity Rating are both based on student performance data gathered at the state level.
 The Student Progress Rating is calculated using state-level student growth data, this rating is replaced with the Academic Progress rating (GreatSchools’ student growth proxy) when state produced student growth is not available.
-The Advanced Course Rating uses state-level course enrollment data in advanced high-school level courses, and the College Readiness Rating is a multi-measure rating based on high school graduation rate data, as well as college entrance exam (SAT and ACT) and Advanced Placement (AP) exam data.
-Finally, the Discipline and Attendance flag uses data from the Civil Rights Data Collection to identify schools that have high rates of suspension and absenteeism as well as statistically significant differences in these rates by race/ethnic subgroup.
+The College Readiness Rating is a multi-measure rating based on high school graduation rate data, as well as college entrance exams (SAT and ACT), participation in advanced courses (Advanced Placement (AP), International Baccalaureate (IB), or Dual Enrollment) as well as AP exam data.
+Finally, the Discipline and Attendance flag uses data from the Civil Rights Data Collection to identify schools that have high rates of suspension and absenteeism as well as statistically significant differences in these rates between race/ethnic subgroups.
 Each separate sub-rating reflects a different dimension of school quality and provides distinct value to a school’s Summary Rating.

 The construction of the Summary Rating is a two-step weighted average approach.
 The first step is to establish base weights for each sub-rating based upon a survey of the research linking the indicators measured by each sub-rating to postsecondary success, and/or according to GreatSchools’ mission and philosophy.
 The second step is to estimate the relative value of each sub-rating for each school in terms of the amount of information about school quality carried in the underlying data.
 The resulting weights are rebalanced in cases of missing components to calculate the final weighting structure.

-The initial base-weights for each sub-rating are based on a meta-analysis of research covering the association between measures included in each sub-rating and post-secondary outcomes.
-For each sub-rating, the meta-analysis reviewed research literature in which sub-rating inputs were examined for post-secondary and later life outcomes, including college and university enrollment, matriculation, remediation, and the like, as well as incarceration, and wage outcomes where possible.
+The initial base-weights for each sub-rating are based on a meta-analysis of research covering the association between measures included in each sub-rating and postsecondary outcomes.
+For each sub-rating, we reviewed research literature in which sub-rating inputs were examined for postsecondary and later life outcomes, including college and university enrollment, matriculation, remediation, and the like, as well as incarceration, and wage outcomes where possible.

-For all of the subrating inputs in our meta-analysis, a 1 – 5 scale indicates the strength of the relationship to post-secondary and later life outcomes, according the external research.
+For all of the sub-rating inputs in our meta-analysis, a 1 – 5 scale indicates the strength of the relationship to postsecondary and later life outcomes, according to the external research.
 The 1 – 5 scale is cardinal not ordinal, meaning that every input could potentially receive a ‘5’ if the research indicated strong relationships for all inputs.
-For sub-ratings that consist of multiple different data inputs, the strength measures of the individual inputs were combined and averaged using the same method of aggregation as in construction of the subrating.
+For sub-ratings that consist of multiple different data inputs, the strength measures of the individual inputs were combined and averaged using the same method of aggregation as in the construction of the sub-rating.

-The meta-analysis found evidence of relationships connecting post-secondary and later life outcomes with all data inputs, although some more conclusively than others.
+In our meta-analysis, we found evidence of relationships connecting postsecondary and later life outcomes with all data inputs, although some more conclusively than others.
 As expected, a wealth of research points to the correlation between traditional proficiency metrics and a variety of outcomes.
 Test scores proved to have strong relationships, leading to a strength score of 5 for the Test Score Rating.
-The corresponding relationships for the data inputs for the College Readiness Rating were mostly strong as well, leading to an aggregated score of 5 for the subrating.
+The corresponding relationships for the data inputs for the College Readiness Rating were mostly strong as well, leading to an aggregated score of 5 for the sub-rating.
 Research is slightly less strong in connecting student growth with the outcomes in question, so the Student Progress Rating is assigned a score of 4.
-For the data inputs used to calculate the Advanced Course Rating and the Equity Rating, the relationships to post-secondary and later life outcomes are weaker than the other inputs but still prevalent.
+For the data inputs used to calculate the Equity Rating, the relationships to postsecondary and later life outcomes are weaker than the other inputs but still prevalent.
 Therefore, each rating received a strength score of 3.
 To convert the strength scores into base weights, each score was divided by the sum of all sub-rating scores.

 In some states, student growth data is not made publicly available.
 In these cases, the student growth portion (Student Progress) is replaced with GreatSchools’ Growth Proxy rating.
 This is produced using an unmatched cohort residual gain model for proficiency data.
 Having found average correlations of 0.6 between this growth proxy and state produced growth data, the Growth Proxy is assigned a weight of 60% of the corresponding rate of the student growth component.

 The definition of data inputs differs for each sub-rating.
 For test scores, each grade-subject test used to compute a school’s test score rating is an input.
 Similarly, for growth, each grade-subject with growth reported is an input.
 Most states produce growth data pre-aggregated to the school-level (meaning this would be considered a singular data input); although occasionally data at the grade-subject level is available.
 The Equity Rating is based on the same data as the Test Score Rating, and therefore each grade-subject tested is an input.
-College Readiness is based on an aggregation across multiple types of data inputs including graduation rates, College Entrance Exam data and AP data.
+College Readiness is based on an aggregation across multiple types of data inputs including graduation rates, College Entrance Exam data and advanced course data.
 Each of these data elements is considered an input.
-Finally, Advanced Courses are considered to have a singular data input, the rate of advanced course taking at the school.

 To control for the differences in data input granularity across sub-ratings, the number of data inputs are converted into a percentile assessing the relative position of each school in the distribution of data inputs for each sub-rating.
 This approach means that the measure of the amount of data contained in a given sub-rating for a particular school is relative to the amount of data in that same sub-rating for all other schools in the state.